Financial Aid Guide: How to Apply For Financial Aid

 You’ll have to submit a completed FAFSA to get your piece of the pie.
 The FAFSA and CSS Profile are both available on October 1 of your senior year in high school.
 When you’re applying to a private college, you may also be asked to submit the CSS PROFILE.
 Around 400 colleges use the CSS PROFILE.
 At those schools, the CSS PROFILE is used in addition to the FAFSA.

+Please note, some colleges meet 100% of your financial need, most do not.
 This practice of not meeting full need is called gapping.
-Even when a college meets gull need, it doesn't mean it will happen with grants and scholarships alone.
+Even when a college meets full need, it doesn't mean it will do so only with grants and scholarships alone.
 There are only a few colleges that will meet your full demonstrated need without loans.

 What type of financial aid is available to pay for college?